-The Pentland Gold Project consists of tenement EPM 14332 (Pentland), which comprises a total of 39 subblocks and an area of 125km2 (Figure 1 & 9).
+The Pentland Gold Project consists of tenement EPM 14332 (Pentland), which comprises a total of 39 subblocks and an area of 125km2 (Figure 1 & 12).
 The Project is located in the Charters Towers district of northern Queensland.
 The township of Pentland is located outside the tenement area, to the southeast of EPM 14332.
 The project contains 4 established prospects where ActivEX has carried out extensive ground-based surveys and these areas are drill-ready with a number of targets already identified.
 Outside of these areas, the project package is only lightly explored and significant potential remains.

 The Pentland tenement encompasses much of the Cape River Gold and Mineral Field.
 Alluvial, deep lead and primary gold were discovered along the Cape River in 1867.
 Recorded production from the field was around 45,000 ounces (approximately 1400kg), but true production was considerably more as there is no record of the amount extracted by the Chinese miners, who were almost as numerous as Europeans during the productive years of the field in the late 1800's.
 Several areas within the Exploration Permit have seen small scale mining since that time.
 The Pentland tenements cover an area in which a wide variety of mineralisation styles have been identified and worked in part, including quartz vein gold, alluvial, elluvial and deep lead gold, shear zone hosted gold, epithermal and porphyry-related gold, porphyry-related copper-molybdenum, and shear-breccia zone hosted Pb-Cu-Au.

-Gold, copper and molybdenum mineralisation is hosted in breccia zones containing diorite fragments in a vuggy quartzsulphide matrix and steeply dipping, vuggy quartz-galena-sphalerite veins.
+Gold, copper and molybdenum mineralisation is hosted in breccia zones containing diorite fragments in a vuggy quartz-sulphide matrix and steeply dipping, vuggy quartz-galena-sphalerite veins.
 The Company's JV partner, Rockland Resources has been methodically working through targets generated from magnetics, compilation of historical data, zonation studies and integrated assessment.
-Figure 14 depicts 65 priority targets proposed for field investigations in 2021 overlaying the magnetics, drilling and Mo results (to highlight the porphyry centre).
+Mt Remarkable is an Early Carboniferous (318Ma) Mo-Cu-Au porphyry system which includes a 2 km wide elevated Mo (10-346 Mo ppm) soil anomaly.
+New soil samples have defined a 400 x 120 m gold anomaly on the northern flanks of Mt Remarkable which trends towards the north and is up to 158.2 ppb Au.
+This anomaly is situated between existing drill holes and is being assessed in the field to confirm whether drill testing is warranted (Figure 13).